Eedma/asteroids/README.txt

     - maybe a better spaceship?!
     - store in a db the results would be great
     - absolutly a better UI
+    - maybe mobile friendly?!
+    - link to pie in the sky main project

 When done, try this P5.js tutorial for asteroids